rukoBean/TCproject/docs/sec2.md

 # How to Access
-To access an online database generally means you visit a link and log in as a valid user.
+To access an online database generally means you visit the database and log in as a valid user.
 - Personal users can directly log in their accounts.
 We don't discuss this type of users in this guide.
 - Authorized institutional users, according to different spatial locations, have two login methods: **login from campus** or **remote login**.